Non-GAAP Financial Information

 The Abano Board believes that these measures provide a more appropriate representation of Abano’s performance and Abano has been reporting these metrics on a consistent basis over a number of years.

-Underlying EBITDA is EBITDA excluding business acquisition costs including any tax effect.
+Underlying EBITDA is EBITDA excluding business acquisition costs.

-Underlying NPAT is NPAT excluding business acquisition costs, fair value adjustments, realised foreign exchange gains/losses, asset impairments, gains/losses arising on sale of businesses, and equity accounted investments (the Bay International joint venture prior to its sale in FY16) including their tax effect if any.
+Underlying NPAT is NPAT excluding business acquisition costs, fair value adjustments, asset impairments, gains/losses arising on sale of businesses, and equity accounted investments (the Bay International joint venture prior to its sale in FY16) including their tax effect if any.

 Gross revenue, EBITDA, Underlying EBITDA and Underlying NPAT are non-GAAP financial measures and are not prepared in accordance with NZ IFRS.

 Accounting for Acquisitions

 1. Time Value Interest Component of Acquisition Earn Out: A component of the deferred purchase price payment, which reflects the time value of the deferred payment, is expensed.
 This does not increase the purchase price, is a non-cash expense and is non-deductible for tax purposes.

 2. Change in Estimate of Deferred Payments on Acquisitions: Any movement in the estimated deferred payment or liability is expensed and is a non-deductible expense for tax purposes.
 If acquisitions perform well, the resulting deferred purchase price payment over the earn out period increases due to the increased performance, and although positive, this also leads to an increased expense in Abano’s Profit and Loss account, providing a negative impact on the Net Profit After Tax.